emberjs/rfcs/text/0812-tracked-built-ins.md

 This pattern is problematic however, because it's not obvious what the purpose of re-setting the property is.
 A developer unfamiliar with Ember may mistakenly believe this was an error, and remove this statement, causing bugs.
-It's not a very google-able pattern either, which makes it more difficult to learn and to teach.
+This pattern is not easy to search on the Internet, which makes it more difficult to learn and to teach.
 Finally, it's fairly easy this way for the state to get out of sync with the rest of the system if a developer forgets to add the extra re-set after mutating the value.

-Over time, it's become clear that this pattern is in actuality an antipattern for these reasons, and something we should begin to discourage in general.
+Over time, it's become clear that this pattern is actually an anti-pattern for these reasons, and something we should begin to discourage in general.

 [RFC #669 "Tracked Storage Primitives"][rfc-0669] introduced low level primitives